José Mário Vaz: Political career

 In 2004, he was elected as mayor of Bissau, a position he held until 2009, when he was named by President Malam Bacai Sanhá as minister of finance.
 He and the other ministers were ousted in the 2012 Guinea-Bissau coup d'etat.

-Raimundo Pereira leader of coup and president of Guinea Bissau.

 Vaz is a member of the African Party for the Independence of Guinea and Cape Verde and won the right to represent the party in the 2014 presidential election by besting eleven hopefuls during a two-day primary in March 2014.

 In the first round of the election, held on 13 April 2014, Vaz won 40.9% of the votes, and entered a runoff with the second leading vote-getter, Nuno Gomes Nabiam, who was backed by the military.
 In the second round, on 18 May 2014, he received 61.9% of the vote.
 Though Gomes Nabiam initially contested the result, he conceded the election on 22 May 2014.

 During the election, Vaz promised to focus on reducing poverty and increasing investment in agriculture, as well as forgiveness for participation in the sorts of criminal activities that have turned Guinea-Bissau into a haven for drug traffickers.
 After the 2012 coup, he fled to Portugal, but returned in February 2013 and spent three days under arrest.
 He was accused of being involved in the disappearance of €9.1 million in aid donated to the country by Angola, a charge he denies, and it remains unclear if the donation was ever sent.